9dots/9dots.io-pages/Oo4ZqNz.md

 ## Explain
 Density is the amount of stuff (liquid, gas, solid) that's jam packed into a given space (provide visual example)

-Anyone who has ever tried to lift something out of water knows it is harder than lifting that object outside in regular air.
+- Application: Anyone who has ever tried to lift something out of water knows it is harder than lifting that object outside in regular air.
 Why?
-•Liquid applies a force that goes upward, this is called **buoyancy** •In other words, an objects ability to float depends on multiple factors, including how much surface area is touching the water in comparison to it’s overall weight
+- Liquid applies a force that goes upward, this is called **buoyancy**
+- In other words, an objects ability to float depends on multiple factors, including how much surface area is touching the water in comparison to it’s overall weight

-**Density = mass/volume** Show students 2 sheets of foil that are the same size again.
+**Density = mass/volume**
+- Show students 2 sheets of foil that are the same size again.
 Ask, _is the density for these two sheets the same?
 Why or why not?_
 Fold one into a very loose sphere and one into a very tight sphere.
 Ask, _is the density for these two sheets the same?
 Why or why not?_

 ## Elaborate